-The 24-week Early Clinical Experience begins with an 8-week lead-in Preparation for the Early Clinical Experience which emphasizes student and patient safety in clinical settings, communication and clinical skills, the social context of clinical decisions, medical humanities, and a survey of the necessary sciences underpinning common ambulatory clinical exam procedures, diagnostics tests, and clinical findings.
-Within the first few weeks of the Preparation for the Early Clinical Experience, students take the Progress Suite and develop a personal learning plan with their learning community faculty.
-During the Preparation for the Early Clinical Experience students begin orientation in their ambulatory clinic site and begin learning the clinic's processes.
-As the Early Clinical Experience proper begins, students sequentially function as a medical assistant and then participate in care management activities before beginning to do focused histories and examinations on patients with common presenting conditions.
+The 24-week Early Clinical Experience begins with an 8-week lead-in preparation which emphasizes student and patient safety in clinical settings, communication and clinical skills, the social context of clinical decisions, and a survey of the necessary sciences underpinning common ambulatory clinical exam procedures, diagnostics tests, and clinical findings.
+Within the first few weeks of the Early Clinical Experience, students take the Progress Suite and develop a personal learning plan with their learning community faculty.
+Students begin orientation in their ambulatory clinic site and begin learning the clinic's processes by week 9 of the curriculum.
+In their clinical setting, students sequentially function as a medical assistant and then participate in care management activities before beginning to do focused histories and examinations on patients with common presenting conditions.

-The weekly template for Preparation for the Early Clinical Experience and Early Clinical Experience student workflow includes small group sessions, a Team-Based Learning Session or Integrative Clinical Correlation, Post Clinic Group, and guaranteed Guided Independent Learning time each week.
+The weekly template for the Early Clinical Experience student workflow includes small group sessions, a large group activity, Post Clinic Group, necessary science laboratory, clinical simulation, and Guided Independent Learning time each week.
+The weekly tempate is programmed utilizing chief complaints and concerns end-competencies.

-Topics in the Preparation for the Early Clinical Experience include: introductory gross anatomy and radiological correlates for the Core Physical Exam; and integrative molecular and cellular biology of common laboratory tests and host response to pathogen.
+Topics in the early weeks of the Early Clinical Experience include: introductory gross anatomy and radiological correlates for the Core Physical Exam; and integrative molecular and cellular biology of common laboratory tests and host response to pathogen.